maevadevs/Webpack-Config-General/readme.md

 - STYLES: `.sass`, `.scss`, `.css` bundling and optimizations
 - JS: `.js`, `.mjs`, `.jsx` bundling and optimization
 - BROWSER SUPPORT: Using `autoprefixer` with settings defined in `/.browserslistrc`
+- IMAGES:
-- IMAGES: Support sprites for SCSS and image compression for production
+  - Support sprites for SCSS and image compression for production
+  - Lossless picture compression
 - FONTS: Support fonts file packaging
 - REACT: Use of React and JSX for component definitions
 - FOLDER: Automatically clean up the `dist` folder before each `yarn build`